 - Dynamic adjustments What happens on a change of orientation or when the user switches to offline mode or to the print view or when the battery is low?
 This is critical for games (e.g. you could pause the action) and any other kind of real-time experience.
 In e-commerce, data could be saved to

 localStoragefor future use, just in case.

 tabindex-itis and ambiguous labels.
-See “The Anti-Patterns160” on eBay’s MIND Patterns website.
+See “The Anti-Patterns” on eBay’s MIND Patterns website.

-Includes components that will be deprecated soon, and new alternatives for them, potentially with versioning (see Salesforce’s Sass Deprecate166 mixin).
+- Legacy patterns Includes components that will be deprecated soon, and new alternatives for them, potentially with versioning (see Salesforce’s Sass Deprecate mixin).

-You could enable users of the pattern library to turn the checkpoints in your style guide into a Markdown file to be copied and pasted and shared with the team.
-See Vox Media’s “Accessibility Guidelines167.”
+- Checklist feature You could enable users of the pattern library to turn the checkpoints in your style guide into a Markdown file to be copied and pasted and shared with the team.
+See Vox Media’s “Accessibility Guidelines.”

-References to useful resources for the team, both for quick look-ups and communication — e.g. a style guide and boilerplate patterns spreadsheet169, accessibility design patterns170, or a Slack channel where delegated team members propose, discuss and submit new patterns.
+- Helpful resources References to useful resources for the team, both for quick look-ups and communication — e.g. a style guide and boilerplate patterns spreadsheet, accessibility design patterns, or a Slack channel where delegated team members propose, discuss and submit new patterns.
 If necessary, maybe even with an FAQ section.